ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Courtship in Church.
-A young gentleman
-happening to sit nt church in a pew
-adjoining one in which sat a young lady
-for whom he conceived a sudden and
-violent passion was desirotiB of
-entering into a courtship on the spot,
-but the pkee not suiting a formal
-aeclartion, the exigency of the case
-suggested the following plan : He
-politely handed his fair neighbour a
-Bible (open) with a pin stuck in th
-following text.
-Second Epistle of St,
-John, verse &lt;5—&quot; And now I beseech the,
-lady, not as though I wrote a new
-commandment unto thee, but that which we
-had from the beginning, that we love one
-another. &quot; She returned it, pointing to
 the second chapter of lluth, verse 10—•&#x27;
 Then she fell on her face, and bowed
 herself to the ground, and said unto